mateoespinosa/rem/README.md

                         directory where we will dump our experiment's results.
                         If not given, then we will use the same directory as our dataset.
+  --randomize, -r       If set, then the random seeds used in our execution
+                        will not be fixed and the experiment will be randomized.
+By default, otherwise, all experiments are run with the same seed for reproducibility.
   -d, --debug           starts debug mode in our program.
 ```